 Wired Ethernet Connections

-Wired network access is the preferred connection for transferring large data sets and high bandwidth streaming applications.
+Wired network access is the preferred connection for transferring large data sets or using high bandwidth streaming applications.
 Access to the wired network requires registration of the device, and IP address assignments are within the University address space.
 Instructions for connecting to the wired network can be found on our Connect to the Wired Network knowledge base article.

 Virtual Private Network